-Some states offer ASW grads the opportunity to become a licensed social work associate/assistant (LSWA).
-In order to become an LSWA in Massachusetts, for example, you must pass the Association of Social Work Boards’ bachelor’s level licensing exam in addition to possessing a minimum of an associate’s degree in social work.
-Check with your state’s regulations to see if any additional experience or education is required.
+Some states allow ASW grads to become licensed social work associates/assistants (LSWAs).
+Requirements vary by state.
+In Massachusetts, for example, students must pass the Association of Social Work Boards' bachelor's exam in addition to possessing an ASW to earn their LSWA.

-Jobs with an Associate Degree in Social Work
+Jobs with a Associate Degree in Social Work

 Frequently Asked Questions

-What can you do with an associate’s degree in social work?
+What jobs can you get with an associate degree in social work?

 What do social work assistants do?

-Do I need to attend a CSWE-accredited college for my associate’s degree?
+Do I need to attend a CSWE-accredited college for my associate degree?

-What are the benefits of getting my social work associate’s degree online?
+What are the benefits of earning an associate in social work degree online?

 Earning an associate degree online allows students to take advantage of flexible program formats.
 The flexibility and convenience of these programs enables learners to continue working as they earn their degree.
 Some schools offer online associate programs through accelerated formats, allowing students to earn their degree sooner.